MOTM · Integrating Sport & Physical Activity

 • Use movement to talk: side-by-side activity often makes sensitive topics easier to discuss.

-• Be positive & patient: celebrate effort, normalise uncertainty, and avoid comments on body shape or ability.
+• Be positive & respectful: celebrate effort and progress; avoid assumptions and comments on body shape.

 • Respect boundaries: always ask before demonstrating with touch; read body language and offer pauses and water.

-• Keep safety in mind: pick safe routes and venues, check weather, and use suitable clothing and footwear.
+• Keep safety in mind: choose safe routes/venues, check weather, and plan suitable clothing and footwear.

 Tips for coordinators: planning inclusive group events